-Provider shall participate as part of the North Sound BH-ASO for the GFS/FBG and Legislative Proviso services specified in this Contract.
-Provider agrees that its practice information may be used in North Sound BH-ASO MCO and HCA provider directories, promotional materials, advertising and other informational material made available to the public.
+Provider shall participate as part of the North Sound BH-ASO for services specified in this Contract.
+Provider agrees that its practice information may be used in North Sound BH-ASO and Health Care Authority (HCA) provider directories, promotional materials, advertising and other informational material made available to the public.
 Such practice information includes, but is not limited to, name, address, telephone number, hours of operation and type of services.
 Provider shall promptly notify North Sound BH-ASO within 30 days of any changes in this information.